-- · Check manufacturers ID plate and registration number. - · Check buoyancy behind bulkhead. - Check seatbelts for wear, attachment points and release systems.
+- Check manufacturers ID plate and registration number. - Check buoyancy behind bulkhead. - Check seatbelts for wear, attachment points and release systems.
 (Check for corrosion, lack of maintenance, lubricated release system etc.) - Check removable steering wheel systems.
 (Lack of maintenance, lubrication etc.) - Have the driver to put on all safety equipment and get into the cockpit.
 Fasten all seatbelts, put steering wheel on, cover drivers visor and check to see that the driver can release him/herself. - Check that the driver fits inside the cockpit as described in §509.05. - Check water deflector as in §509.07 on cockpit top front. - Check for sharp edges and energy absorbing foam inside cockpit. - Check left and right rear view mirrors. - Check air vents.
-As in §509.14 - · Check water inlet holes in back of boat centre section - Check bottom of cockpit for orange colour and boat number. - Check function and position of MOTOR SHUT OFF SWITCH.
+As in §509.14 - Check water inlet holes in back of boat centre section - · Check bottom of cockpit for orange colour and boat number. - Check function and position of MOTOR SHUT OFF SWITCH.
+As in §504.03, §550.6.08, §509.12.